RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-6.3.md

 ## Control Statement

-Authorize network access to {{ insert: param, ac-06.03_odp.01 }} only for {{ insert: param, ac-06.03_odp.02 }} and document the rationale for such access in the security plan for the system.
+The organization authorizes network access to {{ insert: param, ac-6.3_prm_1 }} only for {{ insert: param, ac-6.3_prm_2 }} and documents the rationale for such access in the security plan for the information system.

+## Control Objective

+Determine if the organization:

+- \[AC-6(3)[1]\] defines privileged commands to which network access is to be authorized only for compelling operational needs;

+- \[AC-6(3)[2]\] defines compelling operational needs for which network access to organization-defined privileged commands are to be solely authorized;

+- \[AC-6(3)[3]\] authorizes network access to organization-defined privileged commands only for organization-defined compelling operational needs; and

+- \[AC-6(3)[4]\] documents the rationale for authorized network access to organization-defined privileged commands in the security plan for the information system.

 ## Control guidance

 Network access is any access across a network connection in lieu of local access (i.e., user being physically present at the device).

-## Control assessment-objective

-network access to {{ insert: param, ac-06.03_odp.01 }} is authorized only for {{ insert: param, ac-06.03_odp.02 }};
-the rationale for authorizing network access to privileged commands is documented in the security plan for the system.